esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 - Version control is like unlimited **undo** in MS Word, and more
 - Version control also allows many people to work in parallel
 - For collaborative development a remote, cloud hosted repository is often used as central hub
+- Communication is key to avoid conflicting versions of the same software